opencast/roadmap/README.md

 - the issues created in this repository (using the templates «Idea» and «Project»), which is based on the Github project «Opencast Roadmap».

 ## Roadmap meeting
 The roadmap meeting will take place four times a year (specific dates see below).
 In this meeting, we will discuss new ideas to improve Opencast and new as well as ongoing projects.
-To schedule an idea or project do be discussed in the next roadmap meeting, there needs to be an issue created in the "roadmap" repository (please follow specific rules below).
-All scheduled ideas and projects will be presented by the project/idea owner and discussed with all participants present.
+Ideas and projects will be presented by the project/idea owner and discussed with all participants present.

 ### Documentation / Github
 If you want to present and/or discuss your idea or project in a roadmap meeting, you need to shortly open an issue in the Github repository "roadmap".
-Use one of the corresponding issue templates:
+Use one of the corresponding issue templates and provide all required informationd:
 - **ideas** is for smaller initiatives, one-person initiatives or short-term cooperation;
 - **projects** is for (institutional) cooperations, mid- to long-term with different stakeholders.
 Please provide  all informations requested by the templates.

+In the meeting, all issues from the columns "New" and "Presentation" will be discussed.
+If you create a new issue, it will automatically show up in the column "New".
+If you are owner of an ongoing project and you want to dicuss your project in the next meeting, move it to the column "Presentation".

 During/after meetings, the facilitator (or a person assigned by the facilitator) notes the decisions and next steps in a comment to this issue.